 Grand buildings stand right on the lip of the gorge, running almost flush with the sheer faces of the warm-toned stone.
 Narrow lanes of blisteringly white, terracotta-tiled houses with carved stone doorways bake in the sun.
 Tiled street name plaques allude to the city’s lengthy Moorish past.

 Today, the interior of the bridge has been converted into a museum that discusses the history and engineering that went into its construction.
 In the past, however, local authorities used it as a prison.

 The mountains around Ronda were a hotbed of bandits and highwaymen.
 They were drawn to the rugged landscape, which allowed for easy ambushes and plentiful hideouts, as well as the wealth of those who were forced to use the town to cross the river.
 During the Romantic era, European visitors flocked here, lured by fantastical tales of these bandits and the frisson of danger.
 As the least accessible and most secure location in the city, the bridge was where guards imprisoned those who were captured.

 Today, Ronda has a strong complement of tapas bars across all its districts, bolstered by a flourishing local wine industry.
 The dishes come in many guises, served in traditional bars or given a fresh rendering in contemporary restaurants.
 Local produce such as cured ham, seafood and cheese form the backbone of the specialities you’ll taste.

 Like much of Spain, Ronda is a year-round destination.
 The weather is a bit cooler and wetter between November and March, which means thinner crowds.
 Summers bring clear skies, warm temperatures and more visitors.
 We like to visit in April and May or September and October.

-Our itineraries will give you suggestions for what is possible when you travel in Ronda, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Ronda, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.